Adroiti/docs-for-code-review-tools/tfsec/aws-api-gateway-use-secure-tls-policy.md

-Pattern: API Gateway domain name uses outdated SSL/TLS protocols
+Pattern: Use of insecure TLS policy for AWS API Gateway domain name

 Issue: -